SAP-samples/teched2025-AD166/exercises/ex8/README.md

 ### Exercise 8.3 - Add a NumericHeader to the Card

-📋 **Action Required**: Implement a NumericHeader for temperature display.
+📋 **Next Step**: Implement a NumericHeader for temperature display.

 To improve the visualization further, you will replace the `sap.f.card.Header` by the `sap.f.cards.NumericHeader` in your newly created card.